Every cannabis entrepreneur has their reasons for getting into the space. Some of them simply love the plant while others see it as a cash grab.

 “I don’t want to see another white group with money come in, not do anything for the town, and then leave,” Shaw says.
 “It happens all the time.
 The wealthy come in, they say they’re going to do this or that – they do nothing – and then they leave.”

-At one point, Shaw even met with Trenton’s Mayor Reed Gusciora and really liked him.
+While getting to know the Trenton community, Shaw even met with Trenton’s Mayor Reed Gusciora and really liked him.
 “The reason why I wanted Trenton is because I love the city; I love the people; I love the community, and I love that it is warm, heartfelt,” Shaw says.

 “Believe it or not I love the mayor, so I was a little taken aback by his statement.”